therobbiedavis/paperback-extension-repo/README.md

 **Please leave any issues on the developer's repo.**

+## Installing an extension
+- Install Paperback
+- Tap on the github.io link below
+- Tap "Add to Paperback"

 # Contributing
 Please add the extension to all areas where it is acceptable.
 If the extension has both comic and manga sources, then add it to both.